CHARGED WITH STUNT DRIVING IN ONTARIO

 You can also be charged with this offence for performing a ‘stunt’ while driving, such as “squealing” your tires or trying to make an extremely dangerous maneuver.
 In order to make the roads in Ontario as safe as possible, the penalties for stunt driving have been made comparatively severe.

-Once a police officer issues you a stunt driving ticket, you will immediately be issued a seven-day roadside licence suspension and your vehicle will be impounded for seven days, at your own expense.
+Once a police officer issues you a stunt driving ticket, you will immediately be issued a 30 day roadside licence suspension and your vehicle will be impounded for 14 days, at your own expense.

 PENALTIES FOR STUNT DRIVING